ArmyAntSEC/GGGT/MMMT_eng_raw.md

 - Arrange a location.
 An open kitchen is recommended but not required.
 You will need a table with exactly three chairs, and at least three other seats close to the table.
 - Prepare six name tags – for example by using index cards and safety pins.
 - Print out the character descriptions and the smaller character notes.
 - Prepare something manual and timeless that the women can work together on.
 The descriptions below assume that they will prepare something simple to eat, for example a fruit salad.
+Do not forget to make sure the ghosts can eat as well.
 - Prepare coffee/tea and biscuits as well.
 Make sure there is enough for the ghosts as well, including the food above.
 - Ensure that the character playing Mother E has a working cell phone.
 Unless there is a clearly visible wall-clock in the space you are playing, make sure all characters have watches or some other way to check the time.
 - Those playing ghosts shall preferably be dressed in as much black as possible.
 Those not playing ghosts shall preferably be dressed in colors other than black.